Earning your doctorate in 10 steps

 After the dissertation has been successfully reviewed, you will be invited to the doctoral defense or examination.

-After successful evaluation of your dissertation and passing the doctoral defense or oral examination, you will be issued a confirmation of your doctorate or an examination certificate.
+After successful evaluation of your dissertation and passing the doctoral defense, you will be issued a confirmation of your doctorate or an examination certificate.

 Attention: The confirmation of your doctorate or the examination certificate does not yet authorize you to use the title of a doctoral degree (not even "Dr. des.").

 As stipulated in the doctoral regulations, you make your dissertation publicly accessible.
-This usually occurs within one to two years after the completion of the doctoral process and can take the form of a monograph or peer-reviewed articles in journals.
+This occurs within one to two years after the completion of the doctoral process and can take the form of a monograph or as a manuscript-based dissertation.

 More information on the publication of your doctoral thesis can be found here